-A performance obligation is a promise in a contract to transfer a distinct good or service to the Customer.
+A performance obligation is a promise in a contract to transfer a distinct good or service to the customer.
 A contract's transaction price is allocated to each distinct performance obligation and recognized as revenue when, or as, the performance obligation is satisfied.

 We derive revenue from annual licensing arrangements, including maintenance fees, setup fees and other fees for course development and miscellaneous items.
-Our contracts with Customers generally have a one-year term.
-The promises to set up and provide a hosted platform of tightly integrated technology and services Customers need to attract, enroll, educate, and support students are not distinct within the context of the contracts.
-This performance obligation is satisfied as the Customers receive and consume benefits, which occurs ratably over the contract term
+Our contracts with customers generally have a one-year term.
+The promises to set up and provide a hosted platform of tightly integrated technology and services customers need to attract, enroll, educate, and support students are not distinct within the context of the contracts.
+This performance obligation is satisfied as the customers receive and consume benefits, which occurs ratably over the contract term.

 Occasionally, we will provide professional services, such as custom development, non-complex implementation activities, training, and other various professional services.
 We evaluate these services to determine if they are distinct and separately identifiable in the context of the contract.
-In our contracts with Customers that contain multiple performance obligations because of this assessment, we allocate the transaction price to each separate performance obligation on a relative standalone selling price basis.
+In our contracts with customers that contain multiple performance obligations because of this assessment, we allocate the transaction price to each separate performance obligation on a relative standalone selling price basis.
 Standalone selling prices of our solutions and services are typically estimated based on observable transactions when the solutions or services are sold on a standalone basis.
 When standalone selling prices are not observable, we utilize a cost-plus margin approach to allocate the transaction price.

 We do not disclose the value of unsatisfied performance obligations because the consideration is allocated entirely to a wholly unsatisfied promise to transfer a service that forms part of a single performance obligation (i.e., consideration received is based on the level of product offerings, which is unknown in advance).
-During the year ended June 30, 2023, five Customers comprised approximately 87% of total revenue.
-During the year ended June 30, 2022, three Customers comprised approximately 69% of total revenue.
+During the years ended June 30, 2024 and 2023, five customers comprised approximately 97% and 87% of total revenue, respectively.

 We also receive fees that are fixed in nature, such as annual license and maintenance charges.
-The fees are independent of the number of students that are enrolled in courses with our Customers and are allocated to and recognized ratably over the service period of the contract that the Company's platform is made available to the Customer (i.e., the Customer simultaneously receives and consumes the benefit of the software over the contract service period).
+The fees are independent of the number of students that are enrolled in courses with our customers and are allocated to and recognized ratably over the service period of the contract that the Company's platform is made available to the customer (i.e., the customer simultaneously receives and consumes the benefit of the software over the contract service period).